iqtree/cmaple/README.md

 	    cmaple -aln example.maple -t tree.nwk -blfix

-To use the input (complete/incomplete) tree as a starting tree to perform placements (for an incomplete tree), then consider SPR moves on all nodes, and optimize branch lengths, one can add `-tree-search MORE_ACCURATE` to the command.
+To use the input (complete/incomplete) tree as a starting tree to perform placements (for an incomplete tree), then consider SPR moves on all nodes, and optimize branch lengths, one can add `-search ACCURATE` to the command.

-	    cmaple -aln example.maple -t tree.nwk -tree-search MORE_ACCURATE
+	    cmaple -aln example.maple -t tree.nwk -search ACCURATE

 ### 4. Set the tree search type